MTanguin/credit-risk-classification/README.md

-# credit-risk-classification
+#### "Credit Risk Classification: Predicting Borrower Creditworthiness for Informed Lending Decisions"

-## Overview of the Analysis
+## Overview

 The purpose of the analysis is to build a model that can identify the creditworthiness of borrowers.